What is 4G home internet?

 Is 4G internet a good option for rural areas?

 Yes, 4G home internet is a good choice for rural areas that aren’t wired for cable, fiber, or DSL internet.
 You can get a lot of data and a steady connection that works for streaming, video conferencing, and even gaming.
-The caveat is that you have to have cell phone reception at your home or you won’t be able to get 4G home internet.
+But the caveat is that you need cell phone reception at your home or you won’t get a signal for 4G LTE home internet.
+T-Mobile and Verizon offer great home internet plans for $40 to $60 per month—with unlimited data.
+That’s miles ahead of most rural options, so check them out if you’re looking for reliable internet in the country.

 Is 4G home internet as fast as regular broadband?